The beautiful Grace Bay in the Turks and Caicos Islands

 The world-famous Grace Bay Beach is located on the northeast coast of the island of Providenciales.
 This pristine beach is the hallmark of the Turks and Caicos Islands, and the recipient of many designations, awards, and accolades.

-Grace Bay currently holds the position of World Travel Awards’ World’s Leading Beach Destination, and 2nd place in Trip Advisor’s World’s Best Beaches.
-Over the previous decade, Grace Bay has taken first or second place in these two competitions 19 times.
+Grace Bay has won numerous awards, including the World Travel Awards’ World’s Leading Beach Destination and the Tripadvisor Travelers' Choice Awards' World’s Best Beach.
+Grace Bay has taken first or second place in these two competitions around a dozen times.

-The entirety of Grace Bay is excellent and breathtaking, with clean turquoise water and soft white sand, and no rocks, seaweed, or pollution.
-An extensive barrier reef is located about a mile (1.6 km) offshore, and protects Grace Bay from the ocean swells of the Atlantic, which helps to keep the water at the beach calm and safe.
+The entirety of Grace Bay is excellent and breathtaking, with clean turquoise water, soft white sand, and no rocks, seaweed, or pollution.
+An extensive barrier reef is located about a mile (1.6 km) offshore that protects Grace Bay from the ocean swells of the Atlantic, which helps to keep the water at the beach calm and safe.

-Grace Bay Beach is home to nearly all of the large and luxury resorts on Providenciales, and much of the boat and water sports traffic that takes place near Providenciales occurs in the shallow waters between the beach and barrier reef.
+Grace Bay Beach is home to most of the large, luxury resorts on Providenciales.
+Much of the boat and water sports traffic that takes place near Providenciales occurs in the shallow waters between the beach and barrier reef.

 Turquoise water at Grace Bay Beach, Providenciales